Advances in Oncology Treatment Options

 • They use chemotherapy, which involves the use of drugs to kill cancer cells.

-• They also use targeted therapy, targeting specific genes or proteins contributing to cancer growth.
+• They also use targeted therapy, which focuses on specific genes or proteins contributing to cancer growth.

 • Immunotherapy, another treatment method, uses the body’s immune system to fight cancer.

-• Hormone therapy, which blocks or lowers the amount of hormones in the body to stop or slow down the growth of cancer, is also used.
+• Hormone therapy, which blocks or lowers the amount of hormones in the body to stop or slow down cancer growth, is also used.

 Surgical Oncology